alan-turing-institute/data-safe-haven/docs/software-package-whitelist-policy.md

 Secure analysis environments include package mirrors (i.e. copies of external software repositories) for the supported programming languages: Python, R and Julia.

-At security Tier 3 (and above) these mirrors do not include all of the packages available from the parent repository.
+At security Tier 3 and above, these mirrors do not include all of the packages available from the parent repository.
 Instead they provide access to a subset of whitelisted packages that have been vetted to mitigate the risk of introducing malicious or unsound software into the secure environment.

 To improve the usability of the research environment, whitelisted packages that are deemed broadly useful to a cross section of researchers are also included in the data science virtual machine (DSVM) image, making them directly available to all users without requiring installation from the package mirror.